jaclu/tmux-packet-loss/README.md

-# tmux-packet-loss
+# Tmux-Packet-Loss

 Displays % packet loss to the selected host, default is to use weighted average, to give the last couple of checks greater emphasis.

 ### Recent changes

 - loss FLOAT -> DECIMAL(5,1)
-    Now only storing one decimal for packet loss in DB.
+    Now limiting to one decimal for packet loss in DB.
-    More is not needed and makes for more consistent output when dumping the table with watch.
+    More isn't needed and makes for more consistent output when dumping the table with watch.
-    Ping on some operating systems displays packet loss with three(!) decimals...
+    Ping on some operating systems displays packet loss with three(!) decimals
-    Please note, when running on iSH (Alpine x86) no decimals are saved, kind of odd but not really an issue, please report if you see any anomalies due to this change, successfully stores one decimal on MacOS & Linux in my tests.
+    Please note, when running on iSH (Alpine x86) no decimals are saved, kind of odd but not much of an issue, please report if you see any anomalies due to this change.
     To trigger the new data schema, simplest is to do

     ```bash
     rm ~/.tmux/plugins/tmux-packet-loss/data/packet_loss.sqlite
     ~/.tmux/plugins/tmux-packet-loss/packet-loss.tmux
     ```
-- If monitor is not running, it is restarted by check_packet_loss.sh
+- If monitor isn't running, it's restarted by check_packet_loss.sh

 ## Operation

-Only appears if losses are at or above the threshold level.
+Appears if losses are at or above the threshold level.
 A convenient way to see if there are connectivity issues.

-This plugin runs a background process using repeated runs of ping to evaluate % package loss.
-Loss level is calculated as a weighted average of the stored data points, making the latest few checks stand out.
+This plugin runs a background process using repeated runs of ping to determine % package loss.
+Loss level is calculated as a weighted average of the stored data points, making the latest checks stand out.
 Past the decline point, the average of all samples is used.

 On modern tmux versions, this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and limitations when it comes to shutting down this background process.

-If the monitor experiences errors, packet loss of 101% or higher will be reported.
+If the monitor experiences errors, packet loss of 101% or higher are reported.

 Result | Explanation
 -|-